brentstewart/nextpertise/content/How_to_write_an_Event_to_Windows_Event.md

 ## PowerShell sudo

 A brief aside: The dichotomy of an admin PowerShell session and a regular PowerShell session is annoying.
-One specific but near-to-my-heart example is the bult in terminal in Visual Studio Code (or VSCodium), which is an an "admin" session.
+One specific but near-to-my-heart example is the built-in terminal in Visual Studio Code (or VSCodium) for Windows, which uses a "non-admin" session.

 Linux systems have sudo.
 Sudo allows a single command to run in an elevated state and sudo commands can be intermingled with un-priviledged commands.
 The following script uses _scoop_ to grab a "sudo" application for Powershell.